vectordotdev/vector/rfcs/2020-06-12-2768-batch-and-buffer-rework.md

 ### Unified Batch Configuration

 The split configuration types for bytes and events will be rolled into a single configuration combining both attributes.
+Batch sizes will be limited to which ever maximum is reached first.

 The `max_size` element is retained for backwards compatibility, and each sink will use it as a default for the maximum bytes or events depending on the previous configuration mode.
+If both `max_size` and either of `max_bytes` or `max_events` are set, Vector will produce a configuration error indicating a conflict in the configuration.

 ```rust
 struct BatchConfig {